 Minnesota’s Best Practices for Traffic Sign Maintenance and Management

-In May 2012, language was added to the Minnesota Manual on Uniform Traffic Control Devices (MN MUTCD) that requires all agencies that maintain roadways open to public travel to adopt a sign maintenance program designed to maintain signs at or above adopted minimum levels of retro-reflectivity.
-As of June 2014, agencies are required to be using either an assessment or management method to keep all of their regulatory and warning signs at or above the established thresholds and all signs must now be at or above these minimum retro-reflectivity levels.
+In 2012, language was added to the Minnesota Manual on Uniform Traffic Control Devices (MN MUTCD) that requires all agencies that maintain public roadways to adopt a sign maintenance program designed to maintain signs at or above minimum levels of retroreflectivity.
+Since 2014, agencies have been required to use either an assessment or management method to keep all of their regulatory and warning signs at or above the established minimum retroreflectivity levels.

-This workshop will provide an overview of the updated Minnesota’s Best Practices for Traffic Sign Maintenance/Management Handbook, including the new provisions of the MN MUTCD, a review of the alternative methods for sign maintenance, and an approach to developing a budget for sign maintenance.
-Finally, a technique for reducing sign maintenance budgets will be presented that focuses on reducing the number of signs in an agency’s inventory (a pilot program along the township system in Stevens County achieved a 28 percent reduction), along with information about establishing policies and procedures that move you toward compliance with the new requirements while also managing your agency’s risk.
+This workshop will provide an overview of the Minnesota’s Best Practices for Traffic Sign Maintenance/Management Handbook, including the provisions of the MN MUTCD, a review of the alternative methods for sign maintenance, and an approach to developing a budget for sign maintenance.
+In addition, attendees will learn about a technique for reducing sign maintenance budgets that focuses on reducing the number of signs in an agency’s inventory (a pilot program along the township system in Stevens County achieved a 28 percent reduction).
+This discussion will include information about establishing policies and procedures that help your agency maintain compliance with retroreflectivity requirements while also managing your risk.

 - Overview of MUTCD and sign retroreflectivity requirements

 Who Should Attend